vaibhavseshadri31/vallis/README.md

 Repeat steps for `REPLICATE_API_TOKEN` <br>
 Confirm you have successfully added your API key with `echo $OPENAI_API_KEY` / `echo $REPLICATE_API_TOKEN`

-## 4. Setting up redis for caching:
+## 4. Setting up redis for caching (Only important for building index):

 `pip install redis` <br> <br>
 Make sure docker desktop is opened and create a new container with the following command: <br>